vitorwdson/hercules/README.md

-# Bug Tracker
+# Hercules

-The purpose of this app to track issues related to software development and help teams manage their projects.
+Hercules is a bug-tracker application made to track issues related to software development and help teams manage their projects.
 This project is part of my Software Engineering course's final paper.

 ## Functionalities